 - Report vaccine side effects to FDA/CDC Vaccine Adverse Event Reporting System (VAERS).
 The VAERS toll-free number is 1-800-822-7967 or report online to https://vaers.hhs.gov/reportevent.html.
-Please include "Moderna COVID-19 Vaccine EUA" in the first line of box #18 of the report form.
+Please include "Moderna COVID-19 Vaccine EUA" or "Moderna COVID-19 Vaccine, Bivalent EUA", as appropriate, in the first line of box #18 of the report form.

 - In addition, you can report side effects to ModernaTX, Inc. at 1-866-663-3762.

 - You may also be given an option to enroll in v-safe.
 V-safe is a new voluntary smartphone-based tool that uses text messaging and web surveys to check in with people who have been vaccinated to identify potential side effects after COVID-19 vaccination.
 V-safe asks questions that help CDC monitor the safety of COVID-19 vaccines.
 V-safe also provides second-dose reminders if needed and live telephone follow-up by CDC if participants report a significant health impact following COVID-19 vaccination.
 For more information on how to sign up, visit: http://www.cdc.gov/vsafe.

 What if I am immunocompromised?